Cheesy Spinach Rice Casserole

 With this semi-homemade recipe, it takes very little effort to make a hearty, tasty side dish!
 Rice Casseroles like this are simple enough for a weeknight, but also perfect for company.

 Why You Must Make

 Yeah, we all need shortcuts.
 I’ve shared a few doctored-up cake mix recipes that come together quickly and always get rave reviews, like my Kahlua Cake and Lemon Bundt Cake.
 This Cream Cheese Tea Roll is a family favorite that starts with frozen bread dough.

-- Though I tend to cook from scratch, when company is coming, using an easy recipe like this cheesy spinach rice casserole is welcome.
+- Though I tend to cook from scratch, when company is coming for dinner, using an easy recipe like this cheesy spinach rice casserole is welcome.

 - Plus all the ingredients are readily available, it’s simple to make, and it’s cheesy and delicious!!